Hilary Swank: Clothing line

-On October 18, 2016, Swank announced that she is launching a luxury clothing line, Mission Statement.
+On October 18, 2016, Swank announced that she was launching a luxury clothing line, Mission Statement.
 The collection includes jackets, tops, dresses, bottoms, sports bras and sweaters that are made of eco-friendly technical fabrics, priced from $125 to $1,150.
 Swank aimed to create clothing that is eco-conscious and devoid of large logos, saying in an interview with DuJour that "we believe in promoting the women wearing the clothes and not the brand itself, which is why there is no external branding."
 The brand works with suppliers that follow strict environmental policies and sustainable production practices.

 Philanthropy

 In July 2007, hair product brand Pantene, in partnership with the Entertainment Industry Foundation's Women's Cancer Research Fund, signed Swank to represent Pantene Beautiful Lengths charity campaign in 2008.
 The campaign encouraged people to donate their healthy hair to create free wigs for women who have lost their hair due to cancer treatment.
 Swank participated in Pantene's Million Inch Chain program by cutting her hair and donating it.